 Rain is a very great blessing!!
 And we should learn that lesson tomorrow.
 It’s a pity – people talk and talk and talk, for hours they’re walking around the bima, talking and walking, talking and walking.
-And the chazan even puts on a kittel and he doesn’t begin to know what he’s talking about.
+And the chazan even puts on a kittel, only that he doesn’t begin to know what he’s talking about.
 The same shatz who davened all morning, as soon as he finishes davening, he walks out of the shul and it’s raining, and he says, “What a nasty day!”
 He just got through asking for it!
 The answer is that he doesn’t even know what he’s saying.

 It shows us how unthinking the world is.
 It’s a pity that nobody thinks.
 You have to learn what a great blessing rain is.
 At least that you should come away with after Hoshana Rabah.
 And that brings us back to one of our old subjects; גדול יום הגשמים – How great is the day when it rains!
 Only that we’re running out of time for tonight.
 Time is up, so I wish you all a pleasant Yom Tov. ושמחת בחגיך והיית אך שמח.